 Mihov Doma na Vrsicu (1085m) hut is standing just above the Vrsic road, 6 kilometers both from Kranjska Gora and Vrsic pass.
-The house was built after the WW I and used by Yugoslav army.
+The house was built after WW I and used by Yugoslav army.
 After the WW II Kranjska Gora mountaineering club bought it and opened it in 1948.
-Since than it was renewed few times, last in 1987.
+Since then it was renewed a few times, last in 1987.
 It has 22 beds, hot water, electricity, phone etc. It is open ALL YEAR.

 Koca na Gozdut (1226m) hut is standing just by the Vrsic road, 8 kilometers from Kranjska Gora and 4 kilometers from Vrsic.
 First house standing here has been built in WW I for the workers of Vrsic road.
 After the war mountaineering club from Kranjska Gora bought it and opened it in summer of 1922.
-Hut had to be closed in 1979 because of bad condition.
-In summer of 1984 construction of new hut begun and it was opened in 1986.
+Hut had to be closed in 1979 because of bad conditions.
+In the summer of 1984 the construction of new hut begun and it was opened in 1986.
 It has 43 beds.
 Each room has its own bathroom.
 It is open ALL YEAR.